 BackOther topics for further study Previous session Course Index

-This section of notes is disorganised and incomplete, but since I'm writing it you might as well have a chance to read it.
+This section of notes is disorganised and I'm never going to complete it, but since I'm writing it you might as well have a chance to read it.
 Don't be scared off by the complicated bits — just take what you can use and ignore the rest.

 JavaScript